DevMaverickTeam/ADR-structure/README.md

   - [VSCode Snippets for ADRs](#vscode-snippets-for-adrs)

 ## What is an architecture decision record?
-Think of architecture decision record (ADR) as a document that will capture and important architectural decision in your project.
+Think of architecture decision record (ADR) as a document that will capture an important architectural decision in your project.

 It's a record in time to which you can point and see what decision was made, why it was made and what are the consequences.